How to Become a Real Estate Agent

 The cost of the application ranges from $45 to $205, depending on which state you are licensing in.

 Some states require that you register for and pass the licensing exam before submitting your application.
 Other states ask that you begin your application, then take the exam, and finally submit your final completed application.
-Check with your state’s requirements to find out how you should proceed

 Once you submit your application, most states require you to get a background check and have your fingerprints taken.
 These costs are in addition to the application fee, usually between $35 and $100.

 Most states include a permission form for the appropriate state and federal authorities to complete a background check with the application paperwork.
 The time required to get the completed background check can vary, even within the same state.
-As the applicant, you just need to wait, but you can usually check the status of your application and background check using an online system and the same login that you created to submit your application.

-After completing your pre-licensing education and application, it’s time to get ready for the real estate license exam.
 While the topics covered in your classes make up the bulk of the test, you should spend some time getting familiar with the test, using materials from your classes, a study guide, or a specific exam prep course.

 The real estate exam is state-specific.
 It contains between 100 and 150 multiple-choice questions.
 Test takers are given between three and five hours to complete the exam.
 Some states divide questions into two sections: national and state.
 You will not have access to any study materials during the test or during breaks between the sections.

-Each state designs their state real estate exam to cover the essential information a real estate agent needs to know.
+Each state designs its state real estate exam to cover the essential information a real estate agent needs to know.
 The topics are very similar across states, but sometimes states choose to focus more on a particular law or regulation that is unique to their state.

 The New York real estate salesperson exam is divided into the following topics: